itamarwe/itamarwe.github.io/_posts/2018-02-28-return-early-pattern.md

 ---

 ## The pattern
-Today I would like to share a simple but very important coding pattern.
+In this post I would like to share a simple but very important coding pattern.
 Using it made my code much more readable.
 Since I discovered it I find it very hard to read code that doesn't employ it.